 Most sites have a design lifespan.
 The sites created below may be completely the same as when I designed or re-designed them, or may be totally different today.
 I preserved these screenshots of the original work for this portfolio.

-Many web sites employ a nice banner on top, and then the rest is blog or text content of some kind.
-This Dig Diner and The Dig U are such sites, for now.
+Many web sites employ a banner on top.
+The Dig U and Dig Diner are laid out that way.
 When this is the case, you want the banner image to be something interesting, something no one has really seen before.
 Something hopefully not stock photography.

 The Dig U banner image was made with matte painting.